GRR

 best-lotus-road-cars-1-lotus-seven-s1-goodwood-27012021.jpg

-One has to start at the beginning with the 7.
-In its earliest forms it had little power – 40PS (29kW) – delivered by hopped-up proprietary engines (side-valve engines), but it met the design brief back in 1957 with pinpoint accuracy, just as the somewhat evolved Caterham does today without peer.
+The Seven is the archetypal Lotus.
+In its earliest forms it had little power – 40PS (29kW) – delivered by hopped-up proprietary engines (side-valve engines), but it met the design brief back in 1957 with pinpoint accuracy, just as the somewhat evolved Caterham successor does today.

 The knowledgeable might contend that the best resolved Sevens were delivered by a chap called Graham Nearn – and Jez Coates – and not the great Antony Colin Bruce Chapman.
-Perhaps that's true, but the team at Caterham were assisted by being able to select proprietary engines of far greater sophistication, and while the chassis and suspension has been continually improved, the basic recipe and the Seven's DNA has barely changed.
+Perhaps that’s true, but the team at Caterham had the benefit of proprietary engines of far greater sophistication, and while the chassis and suspension has been continually improved, the basic recipe and the Seven’s DNA has barely changed.

 best-lotus-road-cars-2-lotus-elite-goodwood-27012021.jpg

 Never has a manufacturer’s philosophy been applied with such rigour as at Lotus.
-“Adding power makes you faster on the straights; subtracting weight makes you faster everywhere,” therefore is the perfect quote to open a treatise on Lotus’ first pure, road-going coupe: the Elite
+“Adding power makes you faster on the straights; subtracting weight makes you faster everywhere,” therefore is the perfect quote to open a treatise on Lotus’s first pure, road-going coupe: the Elite.

-Not surprisingly, being a Lotus, similarly amazing stats were gained on the track.
-Lotus took the car to Le Mans every year from 1959 to 1964 – and every year it won class.
+Unsurprisingly, being a Lotus, similarly amazing stats were gained on the track.
+Lotus took the car to Le Mans every year from 1959 to 1964 – and every year it won its class.
 Twice it also won the treasured Index of Thermal Efficiency, that is, when the race authorities couldn’t find a way of ensuring their own Deutsch Bonnets and Panhards triumphed.

 best-lotus-road-cars-3-lotus-elan-goodwood-1964-sutton-mi-goodwood-27012021.jpg

 Accurate and agile, the Elan delivered incomparable “feel” that allowed you to be on the limit without tip-toeing over the point of no return.
 The Elan is a personal favourite of the legendary F1 designer Gordon Murray, who owns two.
-The Elan had such influence on the man himself that he set the diminutive Lotus as the benchmark for the McLaren F1's handling, though Murray claims this target was never quite achieved.
+It had such influence on the man himself that he set the diminutive Lotus as the benchmark for the McLaren F1’s steering, though Murray claims this target was never quite achieved.
 Praise indeed.

 best-lotus-road-cars-4-lotus-esprit-turbo-goodwood-27012021.jpg

-Made famous by a certain Martini-swilling spy with a license to kill, in the films The Spy Who Loved Me and For Your Eyes Only, the Lotus Esprit certainly had the looks to complement its Hollywood mystique.
-But take note, we are speaking about the Turbo: the original Esprit or ‘76 was borderline fraudulent.
+Made famous by a certain Martini-sipping spy with a license to kill, in the films The Spy Who Loved Me and For Your Eyes Only, the Lotus Esprit certainly had the looks to complement its Hollywood mystique.

-The original, oh-so-‘70s wedge silhouette was penned by il Maestro, Giorgetto Giugiaro, and debuted alongside his Maserati Boomerang concept at the Turin Motor Show in 1972.
-Dubbed ‘The Silver Car’, the then unnamed Esprit stole the show and took aim at the junior supercars of the day from Porsche and Ferrari.
-But a four-year gestation ensured the looks of the production car had faded, sadly in parallel with many buyer’s appetite.
-Ferrari now fielded Fioravanti’s shapely 308GTB and Maserati had Giugiaro’s other star '72, the Merak.
-The latter was an alternative that had great sophistication.
+The original, oh-so-’70s wedge silhouette was penned by Giorgetto Giugiaro, and made its debut alongside his Maserati Boomerang concept at the Turin Motor Show in 1972.
+Dubbed ‘The Silver Car’, the then-unnamed Esprit stole the show and took aim at the junior supercars of the day from Porsche and Ferrari.

-Now, for the first time in its history, Lotus had a road car that was right up there with the Grandees.
+For the first time in its history, Lotus had a road car that was right up there with the grandees.
 In the 1980s turbochargers added F1 kudos.
 Just for a while, multi-cylinder engines didn’t point to superiority.
-The Lotus came from a genuinely successful stable, it looked a million dollars, was lighter and faster than the competition, cornered on rails and communicated with the driver in a way no mid-engined, road-going Ferrari ever had.
-For one, the driving position was superior – bearable, even – as was the gearshift.
-It worked with the driver, who would have to drive like a rock ape to experience that peculiar ‘will it bite’ feel that’s seared into every 911 owner’s memory banks.
+The Lotus came from a genuinely successful stable, it looked a million dollars, was lighter and faster than the competition and communicated with the driver in a way no mid-engined, road-going Ferrari ever had.

 best-lotus-road-cars-5-lotus-carlton-goodwood-27012021.jpg